codacy-open-source-projects-scans/wget/docs/wget2.md

 ### `--save-cookies file`

   Save cookies to `file` before exiting.
-This will not save cookies that have expired or that have no expiry time (so-called "session cookies"), but also see --keep-session-cookies.
+This will not save cookies that have expired or that have no expiry time (so-called "session cookies"), but also see `--keep-session-cookies`.

 ### `--keep-session-cookies`

-  When specified, causes --save-cookies to also save session cookies.
+  When specified, causes `--save-cookies` to also save session cookies.
 Session cookies are normally not saved because they are meant to be kept in memory and forgotten when you exit the browser.
 Saving them is useful on sites that require you to log in or to visit the home page before you can access some pages.
 With this option, multiple Wget2 runs are considered a single browser session as far as the site is concerned.

   Since the cookie file format does not normally carry session cookies, Wget2 marks them with an expiry timestamp of
-  0. Wget2's --load-cookies recognizes those as session cookies, but it might confuse other browsers.
-Also note that cookies so loaded will be treated as other session cookies, which means that if you want --save-cookies to preserve them again, you must use --keep-session-cookies again.
+  0. Wget2's `--load-cookies` recognizes those as session cookies, but it might confuse other browsers.
+Also note that cookies so loaded will be treated as other session cookies, which means that if you want `--save-cookies` to preserve them again, you must use `--keep-session-cookies` again.

 ### `--cookie-suffixes=file`